automotive-grade-linux/docs-agl/docs/getting-started/machines/R-Car-Starter-Kit-gen3.md

 Before setting up the build environment, you need to download the proprietary drivers.

-* Download Renesas graphics drivers with a "click through" license from Renesas website [Link][rcar Linux Drivers]
+* Download Renesas graphics drivers with a "click through" license from [Renesas website][rcar Linux Drivers 2]
+  * If you are building **AGL Daring Dab or older release** download Renesas graphics drivers with a "click through" license from [here][rcar Linux Drivers].
   * Under the Target hardware: **R-Car H3/M3** section.

 **Note**: